kpl1715191173/notion-enhancer/README.md

 ### Install
 * folk this project can be used directly
 * If you want to customize some CSS
-1. Modify the code in /shared/notion-enhancer as required
+  1. Modify the code in /shared/notion-enhancer as needed
-2. Open cmd/start.bat, and enter PATH and notion_path as required.
-Prerequisites Install nvm and node@8 and node@18.
+  2. Modify the notion_enhancer_path attribute in var.json to the path of Notion enhancer
+  3. Run cmd/build.ps1 through PowerShell